virtual-labs/exp-volume-loss-method-iitk/experiment/theory.md

-<b><u>Wear estimation:</u></b> weight loss and volume loss
+<b><u>Wear estimation:</u></b><br>
-Wear of the materials is expressed with reference to the material damage due to the continuous contact and relative motion of the surfaces.
+Weight loss and volume loss wear of the materials is expressed with reference to the material damage due to the continuous contact and relative motion of the surfaces.
 There are many methods of quantifying wear: the weight loss and volume loss methods being the common methods.
 These losses are dependent on other parameters like applied load, sliding speed, and time.<br>
 The quantification of wear is usually depicted in a graph of wear characteristics (weight loss or volume loss) vs dependent parameters (for instance, applied load).
 It is important to take the observations of weight loss/ volume loss with the variation of the dependent parameter.
 It is usually assumed that other parameters of wear (apart from the dependent parameter) are constant. <br>
 According to the ASTM International (formerly, American Society for Testing and Materials) standard (G99-17), ¬the wear volume losses are determined by the following equations:<br>
 <image src="images/image1.PNG"><br>